PrimeHover/Warehouse/README.md

 * (If you don't specify the command "keyItem" in the rule, all key items will be allowed to be stored)

 ### ChangeLog
+* 12/31/2016: Version 1.2.1red (Edited in some simple renaming functionality)
 * 05/30/2016: Version 1.2.1 (Stack items as a single space in your storage.
 Increase/Decrease the maximum capacity of a warehouse.
 Bug fixes).
 * 05/29/2016: Version 1.2 (All Together option allows you to see all the items in just one category.
 It also provides compatibility with ``Shaz_NoCategory`` and ``MrTS_LimitedInventory`` plugins).
 * 11/19/2015: Bug fixed in the global variable that receives the parameters.
 Also, a small modification in the Script commands.